MehmetAliKOCAL/PersonalWebsite/README.md

 ### [Live Preview](https://gwyndev.com)

-A personal website with a pwa that you can share your projects and latest activities, made with Nuxt 3 & TailwindCSS.
+A multilingual personal website with a progressive web app that you can share your projects and latest activities, made with Nuxt 3 & WindiCSS.
 For further instructions about Nuxt, view [docs](https://nuxt.com/docs/getting-started/introduction).

 # Setup

-### 1. Download the repository:
+### 1. Clone the repository

 ```bash
 git clone https://github.com/MehmetAliKOCAL/PersonalWebsite
 ```

-### 2. Install the dependencies:
+### 2. Install the dependencies

 ```bash
 # Open the folder